 Manhattan DA says Trump not entitled to extra protection from grand-jury subpoena

-The Manhattan district attorney on Friday said in a court filing that U.S. President Donald Trump was not entitled to greater protection from a grand-jury subpoena for his tax returns just because he is president.
+U.S. President Donald Trump is not entitled to greater protection from a grand-jury subpoena for his tax returns just because he is president, the Manhattan district attorney said in a court filing on Friday.
 District Attorney Cyrus Vance was responding to an argument by Trump's lawyers that the president deserves extra protection from what he called harassment.

-Trump filed his latest challenge to the grand-jury subpoena last month, after U.S. Supreme Court ruled that he was not immune from state criminal probes while in the White House.
-The high court said that Trump could battle the subpoena on other grounds.
-Vance is asking a judge to dismiss Trump's case.
+Trump filed his latest challenge to the grand-jury subpoena last month, after the U.S. Supreme Court ruled he was not immune from state criminal probes while in the White House.
+The court said Trump could battle the subpoena on other grounds.
+Vance has asked a judge to dismiss Trump's challenge, which was filed in federal court in Manhattan.

 ALSO READ